 Mobilizing America's Heroes

-Segs4Vets, a highly acclaimed nonprofit organization, improves the quality of life for permanently disabled veterans through the application of new technologies.
-We focus on the successful reintegration of veterans into their families and communities by creating customized mobility devices (Segways and ALLY Chair adapted Segways) that create a sense of purpose and independence for our nation’s heroes.
-Segs4Vets early years were focused on raising public awareness of the rights of people with disabilities using technology that benefited them and on advocacy to make sure that universally designed devices were included and protected under the Americans with Disabilities Act, so veterans who received these devices had access to public places.
+Segs4Vets, a highly acclaimed nonprofit organization, improves the quality of life for permanently disabled veterans by applying new technologies.
+We focus on successfully reintegrating veterans into their families and communities by creating customized mobility devices (Segways and ALLY Chair-adapted Segways) that foster a sense of purpose and independence for our Nation's heroes.
+Segs4Vets' early years were focused on raising public awareness of the rights of people with disabilities using technology that benefited them and on advocacy to make sure that universally designed devices were included and protected under the Americans with Disabilities Act so veterans who received these devices had access to public places.

-In June 2019, Segs4Vets began a collaboration with Caterpillar, Inc.'s (CAT) Autonomy and Automation Construction Digital & Technology Division to create the Command for Dozing Workforce Development program—assessing and developing career opportunities for our disabled veterans that were previously not accessible.
-Members of our Warrior Board experienced this technology firsthand by operating a D8 dozer in Tucson, Arizona via real-time remote control from a command trailer in St. Louis, Missouri.
+In June 2019, Segs4Vets explored a collaboration with Caterpillar, Inc.'s (CAT) Autonomy and Automation Construction Digital & Technology Division to create the Command for Dozing Workforce Development program—assessing and developing career opportunities for our disabled veterans that were previously not accessible.
+Members of our Warrior Board experienced this technology firsthand by operating a D8 dozer in Tucson, Arizona, via real-time remote control from a command trailer in St. Louis, Missouri.

 Segs4Vets is staffed primarily by volunteers throughout the country.
 Both the organization and its volunteers have received numerous awards and recognition, including the Spirit of Hope Award for outstanding service to the United States of America presented by the Office of the Secretary of Defense, the Secretary of the Army's Public Service Award for distinguished public service in providing outstanding support to our Nation's veterans, and the Congressional Medal of Honor Society's Distinguished Citizen Award.